It's Time to Embrace Cellulite

 getting rid' of cellulite completely is rare, which is why the beauty industry has jumped to selling us all kinds of creams and treatments.

-When did cellulite become a problem?
+When did Cellulite become a problem?

 The term 'cellulite' made its first appearance in a 1993 issue of Vogue Beaute, being referred to as a flaw that must be fixed in order to look desirable and pretty.